 Figure 1.
-Geographic distribution of survey respondents NB: Respondents included 4 global organizations which are not included on the map
+Geographic distribution of survey respondents

+NB: Respondents included four global organisations not shown on the map

 Respondents reflected the mix of the combined networks.
 Accounting for several respondents being linked to multiple organizations, 18 survey respondents were young academies or related networks, 36 were members of IAP, and 30 were members of ISC.
 Annex 1 offers further detail on how respondents map across the overlapping networks.